Breast Augmentation Baltimore

 Advances in the technology of silicone have led to cohesive silicone gel which has the consistency of jelly and does not leak even if there is a break in the implant.
-Dr. Del Corral uses silicone implants rather than saline (salt water containing) as they provide a better shape with a more natural feel and can also provide some degree of lift to the breast.
-When using silicone Dr. Del Corral only uses cohesive silicone gel implants which do not leak.
+Dr. Del Corral uses silicone implants rather than saline (saltwater containing) as they provide a better shape with a more natural feel and can also provide some degree of lift to the breast.
+When using silicone Dr. Del Corral only uses cohesive silicone gel implants that do not leak.

 WHERE IS THE IMPLANT PLACED: IN FRONT OF OR BEHIND THE MUSCLE?

 Breast implants can be placed in a pocket either in front of the chest muscle (referred to as the subglandular pocket as it lies directly under the breast itself) or behind the chest muscle (referred to as submuscular).
 The pocket in which the implant is placed is created by either lifting the breast tissue away from the underlying chest muscle (pectoral muscle) as in the case of the “subglandular” (above the muscle) approach or placing the implant behind the chest muscle as in the “submuscular” approach.
 It is important to understand that the majority of the chest muscle is floating as it is attached to the ribs only near the center of the chest.
 Placing the implant behind the muscle, therefore, does not require “cutting into muscle” to create the cavity as a potential space already exists there and the implant is placed under the floating part of the muscle.